Deborah Turner, CPCU, AAI

 What values are most important to you in your work and personal life?

 Empathy comes first for me.
 I'm extremely passionate about animals and rescue work, which began when I was 6 years old.
-My mother took us to dump our dog out in the yard in the country, hoping someone would adopt it.
+My mother took us to dump our dog out in the country, hoping someone would adopt it.
 When I looked back, he was killing himself trying to catch up with us, which of course he didn't.
 Years later, I got into rescue and started working with Schnauzer Love Rescue about 20 to 25 years ago.
 I was the Florida intake coordinator, and we would get dogs from shelters that needed to be rescued.
 A lot of times, the dogs from the owners were in worse shape than the ones from the shelters.
 We would get them cleaned up, get them vetted, get them taken care of, and then we would adopt them out.
 The hardest thing ever in life to do is to bring a little dog back from being completely matted and thin and totally neglected, and then there's no way not to bond with them.
 Handing them to someone else is probably the most rewarding and hardest thing I've ever done in my life.
 People say it hurts too much, and I'm like yes, but what keeps me going is the fact that right behind them is another one, and another one, and another one.
 If you don't keep doing it, then those dogs literally die.
 If there's nowhere for us to put them, then the shelters do with them as they want to, or the owners.